bytebase/bytebase.com-old/content/blog/how-to-manage-database-access-control.md

 The DBA connects to the database to perform admin operations, such as terminating SQL statements that take too long to execute.

-For any of the above interactions, **Connecting directly to the database manually to perform operations is a high-risk behavior**, so usually, the company sets up a bastion or jump server.
+For any of the above interactions, **connecting directly to the database manually to perform operations is a high-risk behavior**, so usually, the company sets up a bastion or jump server.
 This way, organizations can have some oversight and control of the database operations.
 However, setting up a jump server also brings inconveniences to users and introduces additional management burdens.
 For example, you need to consider whether to set up a separate jump server for database access or to reuse the shared jump server for accessing other production systems.

 ## Solutions